UWA (Minderoo) Tech & Policy Lab

 - providing a robust pro-innovation environment and use-cases for the stimulation of civic tech development in the public interest.

 The intellectual agenda of the Lab is underpinned by an understanding of where the crucial gaps exist in technology, law and policy.
-The Lab will serve public institutions to confidently lead with well-informed, robust, and novel approaches to technology regulation and governance.
+The Lab serves public institutions to confidently lead with well-informed, robust, and novel approaches to technology regulation and governance.

-Equally, it will provide support to communities to apply pressure points where they may be needed – such as in the form of strategic litigation, public consultations, and grassroots movements.
+Equally, the lab provides support to communities to apply pressure points where they may be needed – such as in the form of strategic litigation, public consultations, and grassroots movements.

 The Lab will deliver a distinctive program of research in the domain of technology and governance centring on two major tracks of enquiry: